 Essential reading: Top smart scales

-Fitness trackers work well for resting caloric burn and sedentary activities, but the more active we become typically the less accurate the resulting data will be.
+Fitness trackers and smartwatches work well for resting caloric burn and sedentary activities, but the more active we become typically the less accurate the resulting data will be.
 There is an advantage to using devices with a heart rate monitor, as these fitness trackers can detect changes in exercise intensity.
 In general, the more parameters you can have, the more accurate your equation should be.
+You will still need to calculate calories consumed, but at least the second part of the equation will be done automatically for you.

 To make trackers as accurate as possible, it is important to wear your device of choice in the same position each day and keep the personal details such as height and weight up-to-date.
 If the tracker provides the option, it is also important to correctly calibrate the length of a walking stride.